A National Coalition,

 We envision a future where the rural communities supported by these farms are some of the most desirable places to live.

-Dairy farmers have been struggling through boom and bust price cycles for decades.
-The word “crisis” has become so familiar in farm country that it hardly registers alarm anymore.
-Nevertheless, the collapse in milk prices in 2015, coupled with the failure of both government and industry to keep them afloat, spurred dairy farmers into action.
-It sparked an interest in looking at solutions that would allow them to actually make a living on their farms.
-In 2018, Wisconsin Farmers Union began connecting with dairy farmers and allies across the country to explore ways to reform dairy markets.
-It turned out, we weren’t the only ones.
-We met with a number of farmers and farm organizations that agreed we need to curb overproduction and level the playing field to enhance the viability of family farm agriculture.
+A collapse in milk prices in 2015, coupled with the failure of both government and industry to keep farms afloat, spurred dairy farmers into action.
+Shortly after, Wisconsin Farmers Union (WFU) began connecting with dairy farmers and allies across the country to explore ways to reform dairy markets.
+It turned out, they weren’t the only ones.
+WFU joined together with a number of farmers and farm organizations that saw a need to curb overproduction and level the playing field to enhance the viability of family farm agriculture.
 And so, Dairy Together was born.

-In recent years, dairy news headlines have been dismal as a flood of milk on the market contributed to five years of depressed and volatile milk prices that eroded the quality of life for dairy farmers across the country.
 Over the last decade, the USDA recorded the loss of roughly 17,000 dairy farms, cutting the total number by nearly one third.
 Many of these farms have been driven out by government policies and industry practices that favor mass production of commodities over family farm viability.

 The Dairy Revitalization Plan